hyrmn/ThousandDollarIdeas/README.md

  - **letstacobout.it**

    Track your favorite taco trucks and stands.
 Inference engine to suggest crunchy (or soft!) goodness based on your eating patterns.

+ - **fromthedeskof.com**

+  Similar to Cablr, but for work environments such as cubicals, offices and more specifically desks.
+Got a sweet wall mounted triple monitor setup?
+Show it off.
+Came by a pigsty that's still reppin' a CRT monitor, let's see it.
+At work there is a guy with the largest L-desk known to man and hes got everything set up on one end as if he's sharing a kid sized picnic table with 4 other people.